Is inheritance included in divorce?

 We’ve written a full guide on the divorce process which will provide you with more information; here is an overview below:

-• Step four : Once this date has elapsed, providing the couple have agreed their financial claims they can submit a consent order, however, this is optional.
+- Step four: Once this date has elapsed, providing the couple has agreed on their financial claims they can submit a consent order, however, this is optional.

-• Step five : After the 6-week period has elapsed after the conditional order, you can apply for your final order.
+- Step five: After the six-week period has elapsed after the conditional order, you can apply for your final order.
 This was formerly known as the decree absolute and is the final stage of the process.
-Once granted (this takes 1-2 days), you will receive a final order certificate.
+Once granted (this takes one or two days), you will receive a final order certificate.
 It’s recommended to wait until the consent order has been sealed prior to this.

-The starting point of any financial agreement is that the couple have to provide full disclosure of all their assets.
+The starting point of any financial agreement is that the couple has to provide full disclosure of all their assets.

 This means any inheritance received, or likely to be received in the foreseeable future, will need to be disclosed and discussed.

-If the person who has received or is likely to receive inheritance after divorce and wants it excluded, then this is referred to as 'ring-fencing' .
+If the person who has received or is likely to receive an inheritance after divorce and wants it excluded, then this is referred to as 'ring-fencing'.

 Ring-fencing: